OnurKerimoglu/sales_forecasting/README.md

 #### Creating a monthly 'item sales' table
 With MonthlyData.create_items_df_monthly method:
-- create a total item sales table by performing a grouby (on shop_id, item_id, Mperiod) & aggregate operation, by summing the amounts, averaging prices, and taking the first of the item_category_id's (for each item_id there is only one item_category_id anyway)
+- create a total item sales table by performing a groupby (on shop_id, item_id, Mperiod) & aggregate operation, by summing the amounts, averaging prices, and taking the first of the item_category_id's (for each item_id there is only one item_category_id anyway)
 - create a table with all possible shop_id-item_id-Mperiod combinations
 - merge the two tables
 - Fill the NaN's (which arise for shop-item-Mperiod combinations that never occurred in the past transactions)